72: UPHILL BATTLE TO VISIT ANDREW JOHNSON

 Even though my photographer cancelled our 2:30pm reservations for a tour of Andrew Johnson’s homestead, he wanted to walk to the historic house and have me pose for photos with the building’s exterior.
 But on our quarter-mile uphill walk to Johnson’s house, two very interesting an unexpected events happened to the three of us.
 The first event occurred across East Depot Street from the Visitor Center as my photographer was capturing an image of an Andrew Johnson statue.
 As he snapped a handful of pictures, my cameraman noticed what he originally thought was a hummingbird.
 But as he got closer and focused in on the elusive ‘bird’, Tom noticed it had six legs, antennae, and a proboscis – similar to a butterfly.
 It turned out, after an investigation, that the beautiful creature was a hummingbird clearwing moth and with a body that’s covered in a coat of fur, it is often mistaken as a hummingbird.

 The second event happened as my photographer and his wife walked up the steep sidewalk on East Summer Street.
 Both were dehydrated in the scorching heat, and when my photographer saw a woman sitting on a third-story balcony of an apartment building, he shouted up: “Excuse me, you don’t happen to know of a store that’s open on Sunday where we could buy some water.
 It seems every store in town is closed today and we are literally dying from the heat”.
 The woman replied: “Stay right there.
 Don’t go anywhere, I’ll be right down.”
-A minute or two later, the woman appeared at street level and she handed Tom and Vicki two bottles of ice cold water.
+A minute or two later, the woman appeared at street level, and she handed Tom and Vicki two bottles of ice-cold water.
 It was at that moment that I thought to myself: “Now that’s what I call Southern hospitality.
 Something like that would likely never happen in the North; and it definitely would never happen in Connecticut.”
 As it turned out, that water may have saved us from a very tragic event in Greeneville, Tennessee as the uphill walk to Johnson’s house seemed longer than we had anticipated; especially in the extreme heat.

 The bronze statue of Andrew Johnson, his shoulders draped in a Cape of Power, was unveiled to the public in 1995.
 For some Tennessee politicians, they still believe Johnson was a traitor to the South for helping the Yankees during the Civil War.